20:22 plaster aluminium, acrylic 102 x 100.5 x 82 cm 2022. photo: Article Studio

 DROP series of 5 resin cast plastic detritus 11cm x 11cm x 15cm each 2020 photo: Mike Garlick

 In the ‘70’s or maybe the early 80’s, my mother stopped her car and picked up some rubbish that had been thrown out of the car in front.
 The story goes that she followed the car back to a house on the edge of town, knocked on the door and handed back the rubbish, saying that she thought the driver had dropped something.
 She could have been punched in the face.
 I don’t know what really happened but I like the story.
-My mother never got particularly riled by anything, except religion, which she was not at all in favour of, so this story impressed me much.
+My mother never got particularly riled by anything, except religion, which she was not at all in favour of, so this story impressed me a lot.
 I’ve been picking up other peoples rubbish for years.

 INERTIA at INCENDIARY curated by Patricia Brien SVA Stroud 2019